shardshunt/Sendspin-kodi/readme.md

 This addon was developed with the assistance of AI.

+## Usage

+Sendspin presents as a music provider, when run it starts a stream and the docker container which can be used as per sendspin cli.

+Currently client side control must be done via `docker exec sendspin-player` commands

 ## How it Works

-Instead of running the audio processing libraries inside Kodi's Python environment, this addon delegates playback to a dedicated Sendspin Docker container (`sendspin-local`).

 When activated, the addon:

-1. Detects the physical ALSA hardware device currently being used by Kodi.
+1. Detects the audio hardware device currently being used by Kodi.
 2. Temporarily shifts Kodi to a fallback audio sink to release the hardware lock.
 3. Launches the Docker container, passing it the exact ALSA hardware index via `/dev/snd`.
 4. Restores Kodi's original audio settings when playback is stopped.

 ## Requirements

-- **Docker**: The host system must have Docker installed and running (e.g., Docker Addon for LibreELEC).
+- **Docker**: The host system must have Docker installed  and avalible in system `$PATH` (e.g., Docker Addon for LibreELEC).

 ## Installation

-Because this addon relies entirely on Docker for playback, there are no external Python dependencies to download.

 ### 1. Package the Addon
 Create a zip file of the `service.sendspin` directory contents.